HRizwan1/2019-team-06f/reports/sprint-03/report.md

 5. Use of MySQL/MariaDB Database Master-Slave Replication:

-  * 2-Database Servers running MySQL - 1 server serves as a master server and another server servers as a slave.
+  * 2-Database Servers running MySQL/MariaDB - 1 server serves as a master server and another server servers as a slave.
 Slave connects to master.
   * The purpose of using the master-slave replication process is to enable data from one MySQL database server (servering as 'the master') to be copied automatically to the another MySQL databse server (which serves as 'the slave').
   * The master-slave replication is a one-way replication (from master to slave), only the master database is used for the write operations, while the read operation is spread on the slave database.
   * During designing or deploying application, all the write operations (statement/query that changes the state of database) are excuted ONLY on the master server.
 As to minimize the risk of data conflicts on the slave, only the replication process has right to make changes on the slave and thus slave is kept in read-only mode.